 Running head: Spatiotemporal variation in diet of Westland Petrel

-Keywords: Conservation, metabarcoding, environmental DNA, biodiversity, New Zealand, Procellaria westlandica
+Keywords: Conservation, metabarcoding, dietary DNA, biodiversity, New Zealand, Procellaria westlandica

 Abstract

-As top predators, seabirds are directly impacted by any changes in marine communities, whether they are linked to climate change or caused by commercial fishing activities.
-However, their high mobility allows them to adapt to changing conditions.
-For example, seabirds can adapt their foraging behaviour according to the resources available at different seasons.
+As top predators, seabirds are in one way or another impacted by any changes in marine communities, whether they are linked to climate change or caused by commercial fishing activities.
+However, their high mobility and foraging behaviour enables them to exploit prey distributed patchily in time and space.
 This capacity of adaptation comes to light through the study of their diet.
-Traditionally, the diet of seabirds is assessed through the morphological identification of prey remains in regurgitates, a method that is invasive for the bird and limited in terms of resolution.
+Traditionally, the diet of seabirds is assessed through the morphological identification of prey remains in regurgitates.
+The sampling method is invasive for the bird and limited in terms of resolution.
 However, the recent optimization of DNA-based approaches is now providing a non-invasive and more comprehensive and accurate characterization of animals’ diet.
 Here, we used a non-invasive metabarcoding approach to characterize the diet of the Westland petrel (Procellaria westlandica), an endangered burrowing species, endemic to the South Island of New Zealand.
 We collected 99 fresh faecal samples at two different seasons and in two different sub-colonies.
-Besides from describing the diet of the Westland petrel, our aim was to account for seasonal and geographical variations in the diet of the petrel and assess potential links with the fishery industry in New Zealand.
+Besides from describing the diet of the Westland petrel, our aim was to account for seasonal and spatial variations in the diet of the petrel and assess potential impact with the fishery industry in New Zealand.

 We found that amphipods were the most common prey, or secondary prey, followed by cephalopods and fish, suggesting a close link between the composition of prey items and New Zealand’s commercial fishing activities but, also, some level of natural predation.